What kind of support does a foster carer get?

-When I visited the carers’ house the seven-year-old was not in the home, so the carers and I got chatting about the approach and I explained why it works.
+When the foster carers were visited, the seven-year-old was not in the home, so the carers and their SSW got chatting about the approach, explaining why it works.
 The gist is that children don’t feel they are inherently bad — that badness or problems run through their core — if they feel they have control and influence over the problem.
 When they have that control and influence, they are more likely to engage in trying to shift it or get rid of it.

-It was unplanned that the young person came home while I was in the middle of explaining what to do, so I thought I may as well just show the carers what to do.
+It was unplanned that the young person came home while their SSW was in the middle of explaining what to do, so they thought they may as well just show the carers what to do.

 Here’s what the conversation looked like:

 SSW: What is it called, that thing that happens in the night?

 7yo: The thing that comes to me?
 It’s a dark spooky thing.
 It’s a scary thing that comes every night to get me and hurt me.

 SSW: When you see ‘dark spooky’, what does it look like?

 7yo: It’s like a lady.
 It’s got a long arm and it tries to get me by putting out its long arm.
 It’s trying to hurt me and get me in the night because I’m asleep.